 The image of the future is an intriguing one without over-the-top technology or farcical steampunk-infused aesthetics

 Voiceovers would kick in before an event had happened, spoiling the surprise, or vice versa, the actions of the characters were ahead of the dialogue and was as inept as a novice first learning how to understand the rhythm of an edit.
-It was awkward, inconsistent and distracting.

 Fancy A Cup Of QTE

-The Uncertain Light At The End -Curfew
+The Uncertain Light At The End Review

 Lockdown curfew.
 Source: Steam

-I could dismiss it though – as acutely aware as I had become – and dived back into the gameplay clicking through draws (no, it’s not Mr Laffer) and fiddling with 3D objects to admire the artists’ work at modelling.
+I could dismiss it, though – as acutely aware as I had become – and dived back into the gameplay, clicking through draws (no, it’s not Mr Laffer) and fiddling with 3D objects to admire the artists’ work at modelling.

 Then a story even kicked in, and it was a QTE; you have to escape a security system.
 As with any QTE, the button combinations are alarmingly simple (which severely dent your pride) as Emily moves left and right by a stack of lockers.